cybergarage/puzzledb-go/doc/distributed_model.md

 ## Storage Interface

 PuzzleDB defines the low level storage interface as an ordered key-value store like early Google Spannerr.
-PuzzleDB expects that the storage plugin modules are implemented based on ordered key-value stores like FoundationDB rather than non-orders hashing key-value stores like MongoDB and Cassandra.
+PuzzleDB expects that the storage plug-in modules are implemented based on ordered key-value stores like FoundationDB rather than non-orders hashing key-value stores like MongoDB and Cassandra.

 ## Coordinator Interface